zqianem/vitepress-python-editor/README.md

 # VitePress Python Editor

-A code editor for the Python programming language for use in a VitePress site.
+A code editor for the Python programming language to be used in a VitePress site.

 Runs Python code locally in the browser and supports Python's `input()`.